bmunzenb/feed-buddy/README.md

 | `-feeds <config>` | Specifies the location of the configuration file. |
 | `-log <file>` | Writes the log to the specified file. |
 | `-noop` | Executes in no-op mode.
 This means all of the feed items are marked as processed, but none of the handlers are executed. |

-The output is both printed to the console and written to a log file.

 ## Creating Your Own Handlers
 To create your own handler, you just have to implement the `com.munzenberger.feed.handler.ItemHandler` interface.
 Use your class in the handler definition in the configuration file and make sure your class is in the classpath when you run _Feed Buddy_.